 - Establish partnerships with industry

-- Encourage commercial activity and entrepreneurship across the consortium
+- Encourage commercial activity and entrepreneurship across the University and the Ignite West Consortium

 - Management of the campus company incubation